zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### categoryField `String`

-The data item field which contains category name.
+The data item field which contains the category name or date.

 #### Example
     <kendo:chart-seriesItem categoryField="categoryField">